KovaaK/SensitivityMatcher/README.md

 Press `Alt` `0` to clear bounds if you made a wrong input and needs to start over.

-You can then convert the measured increment into any game you like using the initial procedures.
-Or, if the game is listed, you can immediately convert the increment in memory to the listed game's sensitivity by selecting it from the dropdown.
+You can then convert the measurement to any game you like using the initial procedures.
+Or, if the game is listed, you can simply select it to immediately convert the value.

 With this script, sub-increment accuracy is preserved between rotations.
 This means that you can use the script to measure any base yaw to high precision by observing drifts over many cycles.
 In other words, you gets more accurate the more rotations you perform (accurate to 16 significant digits).